-“We built a new multi-family residential building and installed an ERRCS (Emergency Responder Radio Communication System).
+“We built a new multi-family residential building and installed an ERRCS (Emergency Responder Radio Communications System).
 Per the code, we had it connected to a fire alarm panel in order for the appropriate authorities to be notified in the event of a system failure.
 One day such a failure occurred . . .

 OMAHA, NE (March 30, 2020) -- Pierson Wireless, a leader in the design, development and construction of wireless network solutions, is responding to the COVID-19 pandemic by supporting the cellular and emergency-response radio needs of local, state and federal governments, schools and healthcare organizations.
 As a provider of critical network . . .

 Being a step ahead is important.
 In certain activities, it can mean the difference between receiving an award or wiping out.
 The next step for improvements of your property can be answered in many ways, but keeping a step ahead of your occupants is key to success.
 Your building is . . .